Martha Jones: Conception

+Freema Agyeman (pictured in 2007) was cast as Martha Jones.

 The introduction of Martha as the next companion after Billie Piper's Rose Tyler was announced by the BBC in a 5 July 2006 press release.
 The character is a 23-year-old medical student from 2008, although earlier in the conception process, she had been meant to come from the year 1914.
 Like Rose, Martha has family members who are seen in the programme: Adjoa Andoh plays her mother Francine, with Trevor Laird as her father Clive (divorced from Francine), Gugu Mbatha-Raw as her sister Tish, and Reggie Yates as her brother Leo.
 Nevertheless, Agyeman notes that Martha is "very independent"; living alone and having almost completed her medical qualifications.
 She does not have an ex-boyfriend, but writer Russell T Davies has stated that she is not a lesbian, as had been rumoured in some quarters.
-An article in The Times speculated that, since Agyeman has martial arts skills, she may have "a more physical approach" to the role.
-As with her predecessor Rose, Martha is from London; Brett Mills from the University of East Anglia presumes this is because characters from the capital of the country are "therefore relatable to all British people" because they are seen as "neutral".

 Freema Agyeman told the school publication The Newspaper that Martha is older and more secure than Rose.
 Agyeman speculated that Martha, by contrast, travels with the Doctor for the adventure, rather than because of a need for guidance or education (Agyeman also told The Newspaper that Martha hopes to eventually go back to Earth and finish her medical education).
-In addition, Martha's family appears to be of a higher social class than Rose's; whereas Rose's family was fairly typically working class, Martha's family appears to be wealthier (her father owns what appears to be a late model Mercedes-Benz convertible, and the clothes worn by her family are substantially more in line with fashion), probably middle to upper middle class.
+In addition, Martha's family appears to be of a higher social class than Rose's; whereas Rose's family was fairly typically working class, Martha's family appears to be wealthier, her father owns what appears to be a late model Mercedes-Benz convertible.

 Drawing from her creator's pool of recurring names, Martha and her family share the last name "Jones" with many other Russell T Davies-penned characters.
 Foremost among them are Harriet Jones in Doctor Who, Ianto Jones and Eugene Jones in Torchwood, Ianto Jones in Mine All Mine and Stuart Allen Jones in Queer as Folk.
 Davies states that reusing names (such as Tyler, Smith, Harper, Harkness and Jones) allows him to get a grip of the character on the blank page.
 In casting Martha, the actress Freema Agyeman was reused from her minor role as Adeola Oshodi, in the Series 2 episode "Army of Ghosts".
 Acknowledging this, the resemblance of the two characters was touched upon in "Smith and Jones" when Martha refers to her deceased cousin, also serving to connect Martha to the larger Doctor Who universe.